 Ama Dablam Expedition

-Embark on a 30-day expedition to Ama Dablam, a jewel of the Eastern Himalayas in Nepal.
-With our team of professional Sherpa mountaineers and a knowledgeable support crew.
-Secure your spot for our 2023/2024 departures.
-Now and avail yourself of the most effective pricing.
+Embark on a 31-day expedition to Ama Dablam, a jewel of the Eastern Himalayas in Nepal, with our team of professional Sherpa mountaineers and a knowledgeable support crew.
+Secure your spot for our 2023/2024 departures now and take advantage of the most competitive pricing.

 Ama Dablam expedition- trekking part

-Throughout this trek, you’ll need the chance to immerse yourself within.
-The vibrant local mountain community of the Khumbu region.
+Throughout this trek, you’ll need the chance to immerse yourself in the vibrant local mountain community of the Khumbu region.
 Overnight stays are planned within the picturesque villages of Monjo, Namche Bazaar, Khumjung, Phortse, Dingboche, and Chukkung.
-These stops allow you to witness the lifestyle of the locals up close and find out.
-About their rich culture and traditions.
+These stops allow you to witness the lifestyle of the locals up close and find out about their rich culture and traditions.

-After the exhilarating climb to Ama Dablam’s summit.
-You’ll descend back to base camp.
-Retracing your steps through these communities and landscapes.
-And eventually making your way back to Lukla.
-Where the expedition concludes.
-This trek not only challenges climbers physically.
-But also offers a profound cultural immersion, making it a really comprehensive Himalayan adventure.
+After the exhilarating climb to Ama Dablam’s summit, you’ll descend back to base camp, retracing your steps through these communities and landscapes, and eventually making your way back to Lukla, where the expedition concludes.
+This trek not only challenges climbers physically but also offers a profound cultural immersion, making it a comprehensive Himalayan adventure.

 Pre-climbing training